helgee/Convertible.jl/README.md

 julia> @convert convert(C, a)
 C(3)
 ```

+Internally `Convertible.jl` will compute the shortest conversion path and emit a specialized method based on a generated function,
+e.g. `convert(C, convert(B, a))` in this case.

 As shown above, you need to opt-in to the new `convert` behaviour by wrapping calls to convert with the `@convert` macro, e.g.:

 ```julia